DarknesGaming/darknesgaming.github.io/README.md

 ### Known issues:
 -------------------------
-* The boxes holding the text will cover the navigation bar if you scroll down enough.
+* None.
+If you find any, submit an issue.

 If you are able to fix these issues, or if you want to make a pull request to improve this place, please create a new issue ticket or a pull request.
 I will take a look at the code and make sure nothing breaks.